-- Chemical compatibility with base resin. - Good thermal stability above the processing temperature of the resin. - Using only approved color formulations when working within regulated industries. - Shrinkage variation due to the colorants, which can affect the crystallization rate.
+- Chemical compatibility with base resin. - Good thermal stability above the processing temperature of the resin. - Using only approved color formulations when working within regulated industries. - Shrinkage variation due to the colorant, resulting from its effect on the polymer crystallization rate.

 Additionally, the carrier of liquid colors can be considered as a surface lubricant, which may cause screw slippage leading to screw feeding and/or filling problems.